 * * *

 Delancey Street / Essex Street Subway station on the Lower East Side of Manhattan.
-The spot you see in the photo often “hosts” many street artists’ performances, usually singers, some of whom are not very good, some are excellent, and some are unbelievably talented.
+A spot that often “hosts” many street artists’ performances (usually by singers), some of whom are not very good, some are excellent, and some are unbelievably talented.
 This is New York’s Subway that, at moments you don’t expect, makes your commute better than a night at Radio City Music Hall, or simply brings you more laughter than the most popular comedy of the year.